 On these platforms employees who are offering talents like virtual assistance, graphic designing, web designing, voice-over, financial analysis, data entrance, and so much more, meet employers who are looking for some extra help for their business.

 Two of the leading outsourcing platforms are Fiverr and Upwork.
 While they have many differences, both of them offer talented freelancers and employers looking to add talents to their team.

-Without further ado, let’s dive into the comparison between Fiverr and Upwork!
+Without further ado, let’s dive into the comparison

 With almost 36 million visitors and over 1 million transactions each month, Fiverr offers all kinds of gigs.
 What makes Fiverr stand out is that on this platform, the employers look at what the freelancers have to offer and then ask for their service, instead of posting about a job and waiting for applications.

 Fiverr is known to offer a diverse skill sets and robust talents.